-Synonym: mild memory loss
+Synonym: mild neurocognitive disorder

 An individual may present complaining of loss of memory; however, very often it is not the patient but a family member who makes the complaint.
 This may cause some difficulty for the doctor if the patient is reluctant to admit that there is a problem.

 Whilst the autonomy of the individual is to be respected, forgetfulness may put both the patient and others at risk.
 Forgetting to turn off a cooker or a fire at night may cause a fire.
 Leaving the gas on but unlit may cause an explosion.
 A common cause for concern is the ability to drive.
 See separate Supporting the Family of People with Dementia article.